pchiorean/Indentz/docs/README.md

 Sets the page margins from the selected objects.

 #### **`GuidesAdd`**
-If any page objects are selected, it adds spread guides around them.
+If any page objects are selected, it adds guides around them.

 If nothing is selected, it adds guides on page edges and inner centers (that is, the page without margins); a second run deletes them.